 3] On the ‘Standard’ tab appearing on the bottom of the interface, locate ‘Turn off Taskbar Thumbnails’ and double click on it.

-4] Select ‘Disable’ and apply the changes.
+4] Select ‘Enabled’ and apply the changes.
 This will disable thumbnail images on the taskbar.

 You can now check your Taskbar; it would not show the Taskbar Thumbnails Preview.

-To enable the Taskbar Thumbnail Previews, feature again, select the ‘Enable’ option in step 4.
+To enable the Taskbar Thumbnail Previews, feature again, select the ‘Disabled’ option in step 4.

-2] Enable/Disable taskbar thumbnail preview in Windows 10 using Windows Registry
+3] Enable/Disable taskbar thumbnail preview using Windows Registry

 We mentioned that Taskbar Thumbnail Previews work on a predefined hover time.
 Increasing the hover time will ensure that this feature’s peeking function is delayed, which means it will not have enough time to ever appear.
 You can do this by making a quick edit to the Windows Registry, follow these steps:

 1] Click ‘Start’ and enter ‘Regedit’ in the search field.

 2] Click on the ‘Yes’ button when the User Account Control prompts you to agree to allow this program to make changes.